devtee/batch-win-installer/README.md

 which is usually the software's product code GUID which varies with each version of the software.

+### example-findlatestversion.bat

+If there is a need to use this method to query a website instaad of xidel using regurl.example and regexp.example, set getlatestversion.example to Y.
+Here's a typical example-findlatestversion.txt for the software progam "example".
+---
+@echo off
+curl -i -s "<example url>" | findstr /b location >"%temp%\temp.txt" for /f "tokens=4 delims=/" %%a in (%temp%\temp.txt) do @echo %%a>"%temp%\temp.txt"
+---

 # Feedback

 * Email : batchwininstaller@gmail.com
-* You can find me Mastodon at https://techhub.social/@devtee
+* You can find me Mastodon at https://techhub.social/@devtee and Bluesky at https://bsky.app/profile/devatee.bsky.social
 * Visit the Trinidad and Tobago Computer Society's (TTCS) https://ttcs.tt/ and join the TTCS announce mailing list!

+Last updated : March 15 2026